Steelers HC Mike Tomlin Wishes Penguins Good Luck in Playoffs

 The Penguins are 1.5-point underdogs heading into the series.
 They finished the regular season 46-25-11 with a 1-3-0 record against the Rangers.

-Make sure you bookmark All Steelers for the latest news, exclusive interviews, film breakdowns and so much more!
+Make sure you bookmark Inside the Penguins for the latest news, exclusive interviews, breakdowns and so much more!